 The delivery of all our services is overseen by our Chief Executive Officer, Lesley Devonport.
 Lesley is responsible for the day to day running of the charity.
 She ensures that RASASC continues to provide an excellent level of service to our clients, while also identifying new services that may support our clients in their recovery.

-Our counselling service is led by Susan.
+Our counselling service is led by Susan, who is supported by a Counselling Coordinator.
 As Head of Service, Susan oversees our counselling services and is the Clinical and Assessor lead for face-to-face counselling.

 Independent Sexual Violence Advisor (ISVA) service